maxitech/daily-dashboard-extension/readme.md

 - **Real-time Updates:** Get up-to-date weather information with each search.

 ### Application Preview
-Here's a glimpse of the WeatherWidget interface:
+Here's a glimpse of the Weatherify interface:

 ![Weatherify Screenshot](src/assets/weatherify.png)